MajaFriedemann/DotTaskBias/README.md

 In this version, the partners have a choice bias.
 It also includes private trials where the participants bet on their responses (rather than giving a confidence estimate) as well as the Big5 and Multidimensional Iowa Suggestibility scales.

-Code for Study 6 (undergrad project anna)
+Code for DPhil Study 6 (undergrad project anna)